Oxymetaphoric/milestone_project_1/README.md

 #### :art: Colour Palettes

-Site owner has requested that a mojor component of the colour pallete be a lilac/purple.
+Site owner has requested that a ma jor component of the colour pallete be a lilac/purple.
 I explored a number of palettes centered around this colour:

 ##### Lighter Colour Palettes